loum/nparcel/doc/source/interfaces/exporter.rst

 ``pickup_ts`` column set (not ``NULL``) and ``extract_ts`` column not set (``NULL``).
-Here is an example of a close-off event from the various upstream Business Units and extracts and loads parcel details into the Toll Parcel Portal in preparation for consumer pickup.
+Here is an example of a close-off event from the various upstream Business Units and extracts and loads parcel details into the Toll Outlet Portal in preparation for consumer pickup.

 The list of Business Units supported include: